pthu/sahd/source/words/to_redeem.md

 (cf. Gen 1:2) and therefore have a claim on his life (1971:390).
 This view seems to be supported by the previous verse and to be more akin to the idea expressed by <span dir="rtl" lang="he">גֹּאֵל הַדָּם</span> (similarly Blau 1956:244-45).

-<b>B.3</b> Verses containing גאל with מִן ‘to rescue from slavery, adversity, death’ with God (or the king) as the subject have been treated by both Stamm (1971:392-93) and Jepsen (1957:161-62) as instances of גאל which are outside of the ‘normal’ usage, and show a semantic development away from its ‘original’ meaning (Gen 48:16; Jer 31:11; Hos 13:14; Mic 4:10; Ps 103:4; 106:10; 107:2, and one without מִן in Ps 69:19).
+<b>B.3</b> Verses containing גאל with מִן ‘to rescue from slavery, adversity, death’ with God (or the king) as the subject have been treated by both Stamm (1971:392-93) and Jepsen (1957:161-62) as instances of גאל which are outside of the ‘normal’ usage, and show a semantic development away from its ‘original’ meaning (Gen 48:16; Jer 31:11; Hos 13:14; Mic 4:10; Pss 103:4; 106:10; 107:2, and one without מִן in Ps 69:19).
 The list unaccountably omits Ps 72:14.
 Even if one follows Stamm and Jepsen in
 regarding this group as exhibiting a widening of the meaning of גאל from its original legal context, the development should not be regarded as post-exilic in origin, as a plausible case can be made for an earlier date for three of the occurrences concerned.
 Ps 72 is a royal psalm (see above A.4), Gen 48:16 has generally been assigned to an older layer of the Jacob-narrative (traditionally E) rather than the Priestly layer, and Hos 13:14 is part of a judgement oracle which there is no compelling reason to deny to the eighth-century prophet (cf. Davies 1992:285, 295).
 In Gen 48:16, which Ringgren (1977:353) considered to be ‘perhaps the oldest passage using the root <i>gʾl</i>’, גאל also seems to be an unusual choice for ‘rescuing’ or ‘liberating’ from harm, as this is the only occurrence of גאל in Genesis.
 However, since Jacob had no human